 The Madaba mosaics take visitors on a journey through shadows and candlelight to the Holy Land of 1500 years ago.
 They also have a new surprise.
 Here's how to visit the mosaics of Madaba, Jordan.
+They form part of an ultimate Jordan itinerary.

 The Madaba Mosaics